How to Turn Your B2B Network Into Recurring Passive Income

 Now compound it.
 Two intros a year over three years is six concurrent revenue streams, some still ramping into full program spend while the early ones move into the 5 percent perpetuity rate.
 The shape of a small portfolio of well-chosen intros is real money, paid on a cadence you do not have to manage.

 None of this is a promise.
 Some intros do not convert.
-Some customers stay smaller than the example.
-Some accounts churn before year two.
-But the underlying spend category is durable, accounts tend to expand once they are in, and the math rewards a small number of high-quality introductions over a large number of mediocre ones.
+Some customers stay small.
+Some accounts churn.
+But the underlying spend category is durable, accounts tend to expand once they are in, and the math rewards people who make a small number of high-quality introductions rather than a large number of mediocre ones.

 What a great intro actually looks like